-- the Board should comprise between 3 and 10 directors; - the Board should comprise directors with a broad range of skills and experience that are relevant to the property development industry so that it has a proper understanding of, and competence to deal with, the current and emerging issues of the business; - the Board is to establish measurable objectives for Board gender diversity and assess annually the objectives and progress in achieving them; - · a majority of the Board should be non-executive; and - the Chairman is elected by the full Board.
+- the Board should comprise between 3 and 10 directors; - the Board should comprise directors with a broad range of skills and experience that are relevant to the property development industry so that it has a proper understanding of, and competence to deal with, the current and emerging issues of the business; - the Board is to establish measurable objectives for Board gender diversity and assess annually the objectives and progress in achieving them; - a majority of the Board should be non-executive; and - the Chairman is elected by the full Board.

 At present, having regard to the size of the consolidated entity and the present composition of the Board, the company does not currently satisfy Recommendations 2.4 and 2.5 which require that a majority of the directors, including the Chairman, be independent.
-However future appointments to the Board and to the position of Chairman will be made having regard to the Recommendations.
+However, following new director appointments in recent years, the Board is now 50% independent.
+Future appointments to the Board and to the position of Chairman will be made having regard to the Recommendations.